kurodohenroonsen/KiKKo-4.0----Google---The-Gemma-3n-Impact-Challenge/doc/doc04.md

 # Document 4/10: The Alchemy of Honey - The Role of the AIs

-**Title:** The Alchemy of Honey: The Symbiotic Roles of the AI Agents
+**Title:** The Alchemy of Honey: The Symbiotic Partnership of AI Agents

-**Objective:** To define the conceptual technical architecture of Kikko's on-device AI system, detailing the distinct responsibilities of the "Worker Bees" (ML Kit) and the "AI Queen" (Gemma), and how they collaborate to create structured knowledge.
+**Objective:** To define the conceptual technical architecture of Kikko's on-device AI system, detailing the distinct responsibilities of the "Worker Bees" (ML Kit) and the "AI Queen" (Gemma), and how they collaborate with the user to create structured knowledge.

 ---